 - Javier W. Bustamante, M.A., Director of the Center for Cultural Engagement at The Catholic University of America

 - Rev. Allan Figueroa Deck, SJ, STD, Ph.D., Distinguished Scholar of Pastoral Theology and Latino Studies, Loyola Marymount University

 - Sr. Teresa Maya, CCVI, Congregational Leader, Sisters of Charity of the Incarnate Word

-- Darius A. Villalobos, Director of Multicultural Ministry, National Federation for Catholic Youth Ministry
+- Darius A. Villalobos, Director of Diversity and Inclusion, National Federation for Catholic Youth Ministry

 The full time program manager for the Initiative is Andrea Blanco, supported by the entire Leadership Roundtable staff.

 The Diocese of Joliet in Illinois will partner with Leadership Roundtable for the inaugural cohort of the Latino Pastoral Leaders Initiative.

 Leadership Roundtable selected the Diocese of Joliet following a nationwide search for a diocesan partner to launch the Initiative.
 We will work closely with the diocese and its Hispanic Ethnic Ministries Office to begin training the first cohort of Hispanic/Latino Catholic leaders in January 2021.

 The national Advisory Committee of the Latino Pastoral Leaders Initiative, along with Leadership Roundtable staff, reviewed applications submitted by dioceses across the nation and selected the Diocese of Joliet for its demonstrated commitment to listening to its Hispanic/Latino Community and working collaboratively to foster leadership that recognizes and represents the community in decision-making structures.